gkjohnson/threejs-sandbox/lens-effects/README.md

 - Allow noise to darken pixels.
 - Look into Brown Conrady distortion
 - Assume a normal hemispherical lens when computing normals based on the widest resolution edge.
 At the moment it uses something closer to an oval model because of aspect ratio of the canvas.
+- Add more sample iterations to the chromatic distortion so it smooths out.

 # References